awstrainer/cake/README.md

 # wordpress app

-This is a sample Wordpress based application hostedd on AWS and a monitoring mechanism using Prometheus, grafana and cadvisor AWS dynamic inventory is being used here
+This is a sample Wordpress based application hosted on AWS, provisioned by Ansible and a monitoring mechanism using Prometheus, grafana and cadvisor
+AWS dynamic inventory is being used here

 # Pre-requisites